Best secure drives of 2023: top USB drives to protect your data

 It’s expensive by storage standards, but the VP80ES is a solid attempt at providing an easy-to-use, transportable and secure repository.

-Read our full Kingston IronKey Vault Privacy 80 review (opens in new tab).
+Read our full Kingston IronKey Vault Privacy 80 review.

-We've also featured the best USB flash drives (opens in new tab) and the best portable SSD (opens in new tab)
+We've also listed the best portable SSDs.

 Collin Probst

-Collin is the B2B Hardware Editor for TechRadar Pro.
-He has been in journalism for years with experience in both small and large markets including Gearadical, DailyBeast, FutureNet and more.
+Former TechRadar Pro B2B Hardware Editor, Collin has been in journalism for years, with experience in small and large markets, including Gearadical, DailyBeast, FutureNet, and more.

 With contributions from